Carnegie-Mellon-CGRL/ShinoharaEtAl2024/README.md

 # ShinoharaEtAl2024
-Code for WSS simulation in murine PAs
+Code for WSS simulation in murine PAs.
+All coding in MATLAB.
+Running "run_mouse_subject_wise.m" loads the hemodynamic and geometric data from "input_data.txt", identifies the morphometric tree with the resistance that matches that derived from the hemodynamic measurements for each subject, and calculates hemodynamics for each subject.
+Hemodynamic metrics of interest are then  averaged and plotted for each of the 4 experimental groups.
+See paper for additional methods details.